 Degree Track for the Registered Nurse

 The RN to BSN program at Bowling Green State University is 100% online and assists the working Registered Nurse to complete the BSN degree in a flexible and convenient manner.
 The program can be completed in as little as three semesters or you may choose to complete the program at a slower pace.
-Registered nurses will build upon previous knowledge and skills to enhance their clinical judgement and leadership skills when caring for diverse patient populations across a variety of healthcare settings.
+Registered nurses will build upon previous knowledge and skills to enhance their clinical judgment and leadership skills when caring for diverse patient populations across a variety of healthcare settings.

 - Graduation from an accredited school of nursing with either an Associate Degree in Nursing or a Diploma in Nursing;

-- Transcripts from all previously attended colleges;
+- Transcripts from all previously attended colleges or technical schools;

 - Complete the Online Application for admission to BGSU;